Skip to content ↓

 Roblox advice - Roblox is an online multiplayer game where children can play and communicate with anyone who has the game on their computers.
 Children can speak to each other via chat rooms within the game.
 We have been informed of some incidents which have occurred in relation to the game.

-Minecraft advice - Minecraft is an online game where children can build and create worlds, children can join each other's worlds to build together.
+Minecraft advice - Minecraft is an online game where children can build and create worlds.
+Children can join each other's worlds to build together.
 Some features of the game might be deemed inappropriate for certain aged children.
 For more information on how to keep your children safe on Minecraft, see attachments below.